 Vientiane – Drive to Vang ViengDay 3

-Heading out of town, you will travel by roads to Vang Vieng with a stopover at the archeological sight of Vang Xang dating back from the 11th century.
+Heading out of town, you will travel by roads to Vang Vieng with a stopover at the archeological site of Vang Xang dating back from the 11th century.
 On arrival at Vang Vieng, you will cross the Nam Song River, and then enjoy a short trek through the breathtaking mountain landscape to Tam None cave and some hill villages.
-Today ends with a spectacular view of the sunset over the Nam Song River.
+Today will end with a spectacular view of the sunset over the Nam Song River.

 Overnight in Vang Vieng